SICP 2.1.3 Solutions

 cons simply generates the value x by multiplying the numbers together.
 To get

 cdr, we only need to determine how many factors are 2 or 3 respectively.
-This can be accomplished by sucessively dividing x by 2 (or 3) and counting the number of times we had to do it until there were no more of that factor.
-Like so:
+This can be accomplished by successively dividing x by 2 (or 3) and counting the number of times we had to do it until there were no more of that factor.
+Like so (I did rename these since they only apply to integers):

 A great deal of further information can be found on Church numerals all around the internet if you’re interested, as they form an important part of the lambda calculus.
 If you’ve been introduced to them already, then this exercise isn’t all that hard.
 Although I have to admit that even knowing what’s going on, the expressions always twist my mind a bit.